python/cpython/Doc/distutils/sourcedist.rst

 the current platform.
 The default format is a gzip'ed tar file (:file:`.tar.gz`) on Unix, and ZIP file on Windows.

-You can specify as many formats as you like using the :option:`--formats` option, for example::
+You can specify as many formats as you like using the :option:`!--formats` option, for example::

    python setup.py sdist --formats=gztar,zip